vinyldns/vinyldns/modules/docs/src/main/tut/operator/setup-dynamodb.md

 The most _important_ thing to remember for Provisioned Throughput is that you pay more for _writes_ than _reads_.
 To manage, costs, it is important to use Auto-Scaling, or turn down your provisioned throughput settings to be really low.

-If your installation does not have large zones (100,000s of records), and takes relatively low throughput, you can turn the throughput very low and operate in the "almost" free-tier.
-The following guides help you tune your settings...
+If your installation does not have large zones (100,000 records), and takes relatively low throughput, you can turn the throughput very low and operate in the "almost" free-tier.

+## Configuring DynamoDB
+Before you can configure DynamoDB, make note of the AWS account (access key and secret access key) as well as the DynamoDB endpoint (region) that you will be using.
+Follow the [DynamoDB API Configuration](config-api#aws-dynamodb) to complete the setup for the API.

+You also need to configure DynamoDB for the portal [DynamoDB Portal Configuration](config-portal#dynamodb)

 ### RecordSet Table
 Each row in the RecordSet table is a `RRSet`, which means it comprises one or more "Records" inside of it.